mvadari/XRPL-Standards/xls-granular-permissions.md

 * `SponsorFee` - the ability to sponsor the fee of another account (from [XLS-68d](https://github.com/XRPLF/XRPL-Standards/discussions/196))
 * `SponsorReserve` - the ability to sponsor the fee of another account/object (from [XLS-68d](https://github.com/XRPLF/XRPL-Standards/discussions/196))

 **NOTE:** these permissions need to be something that can be hard-coded.
 No custom configurations are allowed.
-This means that you can't add a permission for payments with a specific currency, for example - the best you could do is XRP vs. issued currency.
+This means that you can't add a permission for payments with a specific currency, for example - the best you could theoretically do is XRP vs. issued currency.

 ## 3. Security